ferasbg/crypton/src/README.md

 - working: server-side evaluation after fit_round and sample_round sampling of clients
 - working: writing funcs for formal robustness metrics
 - working: write simulation.py that takes in args per execution instance and runs client-server processes similar to flwr example for simulation.py
-- certification of adv. robustness: compute formal robustness metrics based on the formalization paper
+- certification of adv. robustness (formal statements are written and functions can be used to compute satisfiability of adversarial robustness properties): compute formal robustness metrics based on the formalization paper
 - exp-config-run.sh is an iterative for loop that starts a server, and runs the clients based on the partition specified by index and samples all the clients with the server/client/exp config as args to each target file and then shuts down the server and then starts a new one to run the next test, until all the configs are run (all combinations --> defined with itertools)

 ## Technical Notes